 Claire knew she wanted to be a lawyer from a young age.
-She started working law firms at 19 years old, gaining valuable experience about the legal industry and how to be an advocate for other people.
+She started working at law firms at 19 years old, gaining valuable insight into the legal world and how to be an advocate for other people.
 Born and raised in Louisiana in a family of attorneys, Claire attended Louisiana State University, where she majored in political science and joined the Delta Delta Delta sorority.
 Her passion for advocacy ignited when she was struck by a drunk driver in her senior year of college.

 Ever since that accident, she's been passionate about personal injury law.
 That accident led her to vow to help others who had been harmed through no fault of their own, no matter.
 Claire knows the difference she can make for others and always makes the fight personal because she knows what's at stake for clients.